 Located on the University of Mississippi’s Oxford Campus, Faser Hall is home to the School of Pharmacy.
 The building houses faculty offices, laboratories, and a skills laboratory and has 52,079 assignable sq. ft.
 Research equipment varies by each department.
-Please visit individual department web pages for detailed research equipment descriptions.

 Thad Cochran Research Center

 The National Center for Natural Products Research is housed in the Thad Cochran Research Center, a modern, well-equipped research building (115,000 sq. ft. of laboratory and office space).
-Construction of a second research building (110,000 sq. ft.) will be completed in 2015.
+Construction of a second research building (110,000 sq. ft.) was completed in 2015.
 The laboratories equipment, services, and other resources that provide critical infrastructure to support the research activities of the NCNPR include:

 - A repository containing over 18,000 natural product specimens, derived extracts, and pure compounds

 - A screening database including more than 30,000 samples

 - Isolation and Purification Laboratories

 - Screening Laboratories for determining biological activity of natural products

 - Central Instrumentation Laboratories housing 600, 500, and (2) 400 MHz nuclear magnetic resonance and mass spectrometers